metagusano/metabarcoding_scripts/README.md

 -_d_: Directory where NCBI's taxdump is stored.
 Write without final slash (e.g. "reference_db/taxonomy_dump", **not** "reference_db/taxonomy_dump") Default: current directory <br />
 -_r_: Rank of the taxonomic group of interest.
 It can only be well-established taxonomic ranks (species, genus, family, order, class, phylum, kingdom, superkingdom, **always lower case**) Default: kingdom <br />
 -_t_: Taxononmic group of interest.
 Default: Metazoa
+-_F_: Forward primer to be added to the sequence.
+No default
+-_R_: Reverse primer to be added to the sequence.
+No default

 <br /><br />
 - "polyclad_colors", R script.